Earn While You Learn

 The Surgical Technology Certification Program is in collaboration with Insight Global® and MedCerts

-• A 39-week (9-month) training program that includes online, module-based teaching with onsite labs and simulations here at UVA Health with our experienced Peri-Operative clinicians
+• Online, module-based teaching with onsite labs and simulations with our experienced Peri-Operative clinicians at UVA Health

 • Successful completion of the program and 125 proctored cases in this dynamic environment will enable the trainee to sit for the National Center for Competency Testing (NCCT) Tech in Surgery (TS-C) certification exam